Marketing Metrics: 73 Metrics to Get your KPIs in Order

 We could go on and on and come up with more marketing metrics and more definitions, best practices… You name it!
 But hopefully, this article helped you nail down the basics.

 So, what do you think?
 Did we do a good job?
-Is there anything you’d like to ask, add or anything that got you thinking or wondering?
+Is there anything you’d like to ask, add, or anything that got you thinking or wondering?

-Which marketing metric is your favourite?
+Which marketing metric is your favorite?

 Leave us a comment and share the knowledge with your favorite marketer!